Who can provide a reference?

 What information should be requested from the referee?

 Referees should be supplied with details of the post, usually by providing a job description, and asked to comment on the candidate's suitability for it.
 They should also be asked to provide details of the dates of the candidate's employment and of any disciplinary processes which are still considered 'live'.
+Where relevant, such as for research posts, they may also be asked for an assessment of the impact of Covid-19 on the candidate’s work.
 The CoreHR e-recruitment system gives candidates the option to indicate whether they consent to their referees being contacted at any time and care should be taken to respect candidate's wishes in this regard.

 A pro-forma reference request letter or questionnaire can be downloaded from the 'Documents' list on the right-hand side.